Efesencan/BU-Cloud-Computing/README.md

 ### Release 2 (by week 7):
 * Start / continue exploring React JS
-* Understand the ChRIS system and devise a solution to "discover" the specs of container that user intends to run their work on (check the plug-in's requirements)
+* Understand the ChRIS system and devise a solution to "discover" the specs of container that end-user intends to run their work on (check the plug-in's requirements)
 * Start writing basic API that interacts with the app's plug-in requirements

 ### Release 3 (by week 9):